Thailand Youth League

 Thailand Youth League (ลีกเยาวชนแห่งชาติ) is a tournament of Thai youth association football for development Thai football to compete in the international level and advance to FIFA World Cup, what are ones of government's policies.
 The tournament is under controlling from Sport Authority of Thailand (SAT) as a long-term project for 10 years at least for developing young Thai players continuously.
-From 2020 Thailand Youth League will move in the control of Football Association of Thailand.
+From 2020 Thailand Youth League will move in the control of Football Association of Thailand and change the name to FA Thailand Youth League.

 Format

 Thailand Youth League holds 4 age-group tournaments, under-13, under-15, under-17, and under-19 all participate clubs will be divided into regions like Thai League 4.
 The tournament will be divided into 3 rounds as qualification round, regional league round, and championship round.